Bible Meaning: Severed lover of horses

 Strong's Concordance #G2542, #G5376

 Caesarea Philippi is noteworthy for several reasons.
 It is the most northerly formerly Israelite city Jesus visited during his ministry.
-It is also where, for the first time, one of Christ's close disciples openly confessed he was the Messiah.
+It is also where, for the first time, one of Christ's closest disciples openly confessed he was the Messiah.

 Additionally, it was during his visit to this Caesarea that Jesus, for the first time, openly spoke about his impending arrest, death and resurrection.
 He also declared, for the first time during his ministry, that he would build his church that would never cease to exist.